 A former bank manager who found fame in his sixties as the beloved, seafaring storyteller Uncle Albert in a classic British sitcom.

-Buster Merryfield's path to television stardom was anything but conventional.
-He spent the bulk of his working life as a manager for Barclays Bank, a career that gave no hint of the national treasure he would become.
-After retiring, he pursued amateur dramatics, which led to a few small television roles.
-His big break came at age 64, when he was cast as Uncle Albert Gladstone Trotter in 'Only Fools and Horses'.
-With his bushy white beard and twinkling eyes, Merryfield brought a profound warmth and authenticity to the role of the old sailor forever spinning yarns about his time in the Navy.
-His chemistry with stars David Jason and Nicholas Lyndhurst was instant, and Uncle Albert's cry of "During the war..." became a beloved catchphrase.
-Merryfield proved that compelling characters can be played by those who have lived full lives outside of acting, leaving an indelible mark on British comedy history.
+Buster Merryfield played Uncle Albert Trotter in 'Only Fools and Horses,' a role he landed at age 64.
+He spent most of his working life as a manager for Barclays Bank.
+After retiring, he pursued amateur dramatics, which led to small television roles.
+His bushy white beard and twinkling eyes brought warmth to the old sailor forever spinning yarns about his Navy service.
+His chemistry with David Jason and Nicholas Lyndhurst was instant.
+Uncle Albert's cry of 'During the war...' became a beloved catchphrase.
+Merryfield proved that compelling characters can be played by those who have lived full lives outside of acting.

 1901–1927